ducksouplab/ducksoup/README.md

 ./ducksoup --cert certs/cert.pem --key certs/key.pem
 ```

-## Try (front-ends)
+## Test front-ends

-Several front-ends are available:
+Several test front-ends are available:

-- static/embed to embed DuckSoup in an iframe (src attribute) (the website serving the page with the iframe has to be added to ORIGINS)
+- static/test_embed showcases how to embed DuckSoup in a iframe
-- static/test_embed showcases how to use static/embed
 - static/test_standalone is a sample project not relying on static/embed

 Once the app is running, you may try it with: